realA10001986/Time-Circuits-Display/README.md

 If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about the timetravel and/or the alarm), check the respective option.

-Limitations: MQTT Protocol version 3.1.1; no encryption; maximum message length 255 characters.
+Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
+For proper operation with low latency, it is recommended that the broker is on your local network.
 Note that using HA/MQTT will disable WiFi power saving (as described below).

 ## WiFi power saving features